Minimum Payment Credit Card Trap Calculator

 Frequently Asked Questions

-How long does it take to pay off a credit card with minimum payments?
+How long does it take to pay off a credit card with minimum-only payments?

-Does paying more than the minimum payment make a big difference?
+Does paying more than the minimum make a meaningful difference?

 Related Calculators